balena-os/meta-balena/docs/initramfs.md

     from a user application, so this can only be used as a local recovery mechanism, replacing the use of `shell` for devices with no accesible serial console.

+* Internal flasher image:
+ * On flasher images, when a `flasher` command is found in the kernel command line, if the initramfs is running from the same device that the flasher is targetting, the flashing will be carried out from the initramfs instead of booting into the flasher user space.
+ * This allows the flasher to work not only when booting from an external device, but also when booting from the internal device as is the case when migrating from a different operating system into `balenaOS`, or installing into encrypted disks.
+ * Note that when flashing from the initramfs, provisioning will not happen so no progress reports into the cloud are possible.
+ * When the migration finishes, the new system is booted into and a log file from the migration can be found in the installed boot partition.
+ * Debugging problems with the migration can only be done locally using the recovery mode explained above.